TheSacredChaliceOfRixx/TheSacredChaliceOfRixx.github.io/_posts/2019-03-17-firstpost.md

 ---
 layout: post
 title:  "Welcome to the Sacred Chalice of Rixx's Blog!"
+tags: [GitHub, Jekyll]
 ---

-# Welcome to the Sacred Chalice of Rixx's Blog

 **Hello universe**, this is my first Jekyll blog post.

 I created these pages and this blog mostly to test out GitHub's Jekyll integration.
-All went smoothly as I followed these instructions:
+All went smoothly when I followed these instructions:

 * https://pages.github.com